inverno-io/inverno-core/doc/reference-guide.md

 There are other subtleties like transitive dependencies, service providers or opened modules and cool features like jmod packaging and the `jlink` tool but for now that's pretty much all you need to know to develop Inverno modules which are basically instrumented Java modules.

 You should now have a basic understanding of how an Inverno application is built and what Java technologies are involved.
 An Inverno application results from the composition of multiple isolated modules which create and wire the beans making up the application.
-Almost everything is done at compile time where module classes are generated.
+Almost everything is done at compile time when module classes are generated.

 ## Project Setup

 ### Maven

-The easiest way to setup an Inverno module project is to start by creating a regular Java Maven project which inherits from `io.inverno.dist:inverno-parent` project and depends on `io.inverno:inverno-core`:
+The easiest way to set up an Inverno module project is to start by creating a regular Java Maven project which inherits from `io.inverno.dist:inverno-parent` project and depends on `io.inverno:inverno-core`:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"